furic/Unity-Daily-Login-System/README.md

 A overview of the module can be found [here](https://www.richardfu.net/create-a-daily-login-reward-system-in-unity/).

-We can probably see a daily login reward system in every game nowadays.
+We probably see a daily login reward system in every game nowadays.
 It's a simple reward system that gets the players coming back every day or so.
 In this article, I'll show you in detail how to develop a local-stored daily login system in Unity, using the MVC approach.

 ## What's Daily Login
 --------------